andrey-zherikov/argparse/README.md

 ## ANSI colors and styles

-Using colors in your command’s output does not just look good: **contrasting** important elements like argument names, from the rest of the text **reduces the cognitive load** on the user. `argparse` uses [ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code) to add coloring and styling to help text.
+Using colors in your command’s output does not just look good: **contrasting** important elements like argument names from the rest of the text **reduces the cognitive load** on the user. `argparse` uses [ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code) to add coloring and styling to help text.
 In addition, `argparse` offers public API to apply colors and styles to any text printed to the console (see below).